Do you want to develop your skills as a string player?

-There will be daily evening activities including recitals, sessions on orchestral playing and much more.
+There will be daily evening activities including recitals, sessions on orchestral playing and much more!
 In addition, there will be lots of fun activities like games and movies.
-Students will also have the opportunity to experiment and jam on electric string instruments.

 This is an example.
 Daily schedule may vary from this sample.

 |10 – 11 a.m.||Individual String Quartet Practice|